mapcode-foundation/mapcode-java/README.md

 limitations under the License.

 Original C library created by Pieter Geelen.
-Work on Java version of the mapcode library by Rijn Buve and Matthew Lowden.
+Work on Java version of the mapcode library by Rijn Buve.
+Initial port by Matthew Lowden.

 # Coding Formatting Style